dscode89/dscode89/README.md

  ## 👷‍♂️ Currently Working On

   - MERN stack application to create a 'Thought Wall' for my flatmates.
 Will also incorporate WebSockets for realtime updates.
+  - A cool new app to revolutionise the train industry
   - Learning PHP/C# via online tuition

 ---